 What Does Disability Income Insurance Cover?

-In simple words, disability income plans cover any injuries or illnesses that cause you to have a disability which limits you in performing your duties in your job.
+In simple words, disability income plans cover any injuries or illnesses that limit you in performing your duties in your job.
 This helps cover your living expenses and any rehabilitation expenses you incur when you experience any form of disability.

 Major Things To Take Note Of For Disability Income Plans